Phelps Stokes Fund: 1970s

 In 1975, Paige Baker Jr. became the Director of American Indian Programs at PS, where he continued to develop international exchange programs with Ghana, South Africa's Bantustans, Kenya, and Latin American Indians.

 In 1976, Phelps Stokes secured an initial grant to launch the Native-American Philanthropic News Service (NAPNS), to be directed by journalist Rose Robinson (Hopi).
 She published The Exchange, a quarterly publication for information exchange between Indians and the philanthropic world; The Roundup, news briefs and opportunities for Indian groups; Bulletins, an information piece on meetings and events; and the famed Red Book, a pocket-sized directory updated quarterly of all key federal officials with an interest in Native American programs.
 In 1977, Robinson succeeded Baker as Director of Phelps Stokes' Native American programs.

-In 1977, Katus established the western office of Phelps Stokes, located in Rapid City, South Dakota and launched the Rural Ethnic Institute.
+In 1977, Katus established the western office of Phelps Stokes, located in Rapid City, South Dakota, and launched the Rural Ethnic Institute.
 One Feather and Katus co-hosted the Red-White TV Dialogue.
 For seven years, this program was broadcast on over 20 commercial television stations in eight states, reaching an audience of 4.3 million viewers.
 In 1977, PS created an Indian Advisory Board, which toured Mexico and Guatemala to assess an exchange program between Central and North American Indian groups.

 The Phelps Stokes' American Indian Program relied primarily on grants from foundations and corporations, including General Mills Foundation, Donner Foundation, Aetna Foundation, Rockefeller Foundation, New Land Foundation, Edna McConnell Clark Foundation, AMAX Corporation and Union Carbide.
 By the end of the 1970s, the Phelps Stokes budget for American Indian programs was $114,000.

-From the US AID grants, PS enacted programs to bring civil servants in Departments of Agriculture from Botswana, Lesotho, and Swaziland to US universities to improve their understanding and knowledge of agricultural policies and economics.
+From the USAID grants, PS enacted programs to bring civil servants in Departments of Agriculture from Botswana, Lesotho, and Swaziland to US universities, aiming to improve their understanding and knowledge of agricultural policies and economics.
 A second grant brought students from west Africa to US community colleges to learn the basics of becoming paramedics.
 PS also managed a program to help African students across the US at colleges and universities with short-term financial emergencies through the African Student Aid Fund.
 Students could apply for emergency money less than $500 per grant for unexpected expenses, allowing many of them to stay in school.These programs continued through the 1980s.